marunpeng93/tas/Readme.md

 # Tas.js

-Tas simplifies code logic, making code easy to maintain.
-Tas executes async code in a sync manner, avoiding callback hell, and is faster and easier to use than Promise.
+Tas simplifies code logic, splitting complex logic into a set of mini tasks.
+Tas executes async code in a sync manner, avoiding callback hell, and is better than Promise.
 Tas can be used in [Node.js](https://nodejs.org) and in browsers.

+The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise.
+And, Tas is also faster than Promise (<a href="#why">Why</a>).

 Tas is a lightweight JavaScript logic framework (only 3KB gzipped), with no dependency.
 Tas is the abbreviation of "tasks".

-The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise and promise libraries.
-Tas does not use setTimeout or similar methods recommended by the Promise standard.
-With no delay, Tas is faster than Promise and promise libraries (<a href="#why">Why</a>).